-Fig. 1 and Fig. 2 show the sintered density and the grain size of the $(U,Ce)O_2$ pellet for 4 different content of CeO2 as a function of the heating rates under a CO2 atmosphere, respectively.
+Fig. 1 and Fig. 2 show the sintered density and the grain size of the $(U,Ce)O_2$ pellet for 3 different content of CeO2 as a function of the heating rates under a CO2 atmosphere, respectively.
 As shown in Fig. 1, the sintered density of the $(U,Ce)O_2$ pellet decreased monotonically as the heating rate increased, regardless of CeO2 content.
-Fig.

-2 shows that the grain size of the $(U,Ce)O_2$ pellet decreased with an increasing heating rate.
-But over the heating rate of 2°C/min, the grain size shows a saturated pattern.
+Fig. 2 shows that the grain size of the $(U,Ce)O_2$ pellet decreased with an increasing heating rate.
+But above the heating rate of 2°C/min, the grain size shows a saturated pattern.
 Also the grain sizes of these pellets decreased with increasing CeO2 content under the same heating rate condition.
-As a result, a lower heating rate is desirable to create both a larger grain size and a higher sintered density of the $(U,Ce)O_2$ pellet under these sintering conditions.
-However, the grain size of $(U,Ce)O_2$ pellet is saturated above 15wt% of the content of CeO2.
-Fig. 3 shows the representative microstructures of the $(U,Ce)O_2$ pellet with 4 different contents of CeO2 as a function of the heating rates $(0.5 \text{ and } 2.0^\circ\text{C/min})$
+As a result, a lower heating rate is desirable to create both a larger grain size and a higher sintered density of the (U,Ce)O2 pellet under these sintering conditions.
+Fig. 3 shows the representative microstructures of the (U,Ce)O2 pellet with 3 different content of CeO_2 as a function of the heating rates (0.5 and $2.0^{\circ}C/min$)

 Fig. 4 shows densification curves of the $(U,Ce)O_2$ pellet as a function of the heating rate.
 And also Table 1 lists the solid solution formation temperature, T{SSF} , of the $(U,Ce)O_2$ pellet.
 As shown in Fig. 4 and Table 1, starting point of T{SSF} increased with increasing heating rate, but it decreased as the additive content of CeO2 increased.
 Meanwhile, the ending point of T{SSF} increased with an increasing both the additive CeO2 content and the heating rate.
 From this result, it is thought that the wider temperature range of solid solution formation is required as the additive content of CeO2 increased.
-But for above 15wt% of the CeO2 content these densification curves show a saturated pattern.